YoloNomy/YoloNomy.github.io/_codes/cosmo/friedmann.md

 ---
 layout: default
-title: Universe evolution and Friedmann equations
+title: Friedmann equations and evolution of the Universe
 parent: codes
 nav_order: 3
 ---
+# Friedmann equations and evolution of the Universe

-# The building blocks of cosmology
+## The building blocks of cosmology

 Cosmology is a science that studies the universe as a whole, including its origin, nature, evolution and structure.
 Promoting cosmology as a branch of natural sciences has been made possible only recently with the discovery of the Universe's expansion by Hubble in